bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 3: 00:19:42

-So if you look at the inputs and there's nothing in there that's specified in the BIP, you're like, okay, I'm gonna skip this transaction.
+So if you look at the inputs and there's nothing in there that's specified in the BIP, you're like, okay, I'm going to skip this transaction.
 Okay.
 Now, when you see a transaction that has an unspent taproot output and at least one eligible input...

 Speaker 0: 00:19:53

 So, just to stop you for one second, what you've described right now is like, could it technically be a silent payment?
-Exactly.

 Speaker 3: 00:20:00